 Specific roofing products may have different recommended minimum slopes; always check the manufacturer’s product data sheets for the actual product you intend to use, and always follow the manufacturer’s installation instructions.

 If roofing material is installed on a roof with a slope that is less than what is specified by the manufacturer, it will void the warranty.

 This is particularly important to pay attention to when using metal roofing products, such as standing seam metal, which have a multitude of profiles, attachment methods, and seam/lap/joint styles which can affect the recommended slope.

 The manufacturer’s minimum recommended slope or pitch will sometimes be steeper than the minimum that is required by code for a particular roofing material.

-For the actual language in the model 2018 International Residential Code, this link will take you to Section R905 Requirements for Roof Coverings.
+For the actual language in the model 2018 International Residential Code, click to see Section R905 (Requirements for Roof Coverings).